Distance: 18 miles out and back

 The ride to the lighthouse is the iconic ride in Pt.
 Reyes National Seashore.
 Deservedly.
 But it’s not the only good ride, and Limantour Road has a lot to recommend it.
 In fact, it may be the better ride, depending on your taste and mood.

 Let’s compare the pros and cons.
 Both have excellent road surfaces, resurfaced in the last couple of years (as of 2022).
 The lighthouse ride is longer—over twice as long if you start from Pt.
 Reyes Station.
 It has a lighthouse with a great little museum, historic dairy farms, a great short hike out to Chimney Rock, and world-class wildflowers in the spring.
 But, except for one small hill, it’s all small rollers through open, fairly barren country.
 Limantour is one big hill—all up, then all down.
 It’s short, but it’s enough climbing to be a workout—harder than the lighthouse ride because it has more elevation gain per mile (the lighthouse is about 3500 ft in 40 miles; Limantour is 2400 ft in 18 miles) and more steep stuff.
 The terrain is prettier and more varied than the lighthouse ride—lush woods, coastal canyons, esteros, sand dunes.
-It’s got a very nice descent on the return ride.
+It’s got a Best of the Best descent on the return ride.
 It’s got a great Visitor Center (if you start at Bear Valley).
 The Visitor Center has a splendid bathroom, worth checking out even if you don’t need one.
 At the turn-around Limantour has a grand beach you can easily walk your bike to and enjoy in bare feet.
-And it’s much less crowded—whereas on the lighthouse ride you might easily see 40-50 bikes, on Limantour I saw 3.
-Likewise for car traffic.
+And it’s much less crowded—whereas on the lighthouse ride you might easily see 40-50 bikes, on Limantour I typically see 2 or 3.
+Likewise for car traffic and people.